Thaddeus Young: San Antonio Spurs (2021–2022)

 On August 11, 2021, Young, Al-Farouq Aminu, and several draft picks were traded to the San Antonio Spurs in exchange for DeMar DeRozan.

-Toronto Raptors (2022–present)
+Toronto Raptors (2022–2024)

 On February 10, 2022, Young, Drew Eubanks, and a 2022 second round selection were traded to the Toronto Raptors in exchange for Goran Dragić and a 2022 first-round draft selection.
 On June 30, Young signed a two-year, $16 million contract extension with the Raptors.

+On February 8, 2024, Young was traded alongside Dennis Schröder to the Brooklyn Nets in exchange for Spencer Dinwiddie, but was waived that day.

+Phoenix Suns (2024)

+On February 20, 2024, Young signed with the Phoenix Suns.